gwduan/beego-demo/README.md

 beego-demo
 ==========

-A web demo using Beego framework, MongoDB and Redis.
+A web demo using Beego framework, with MongoDB and Redis support.